How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 • He had a good understanding of two and three-step instructions.
 “Vasya, see that red block?
 Please go get it and place it on your tower.”

-• Our son didn’t talk yet . . . only some words but enough to communicate.
+• Our son didn’t talk yet . . . only some words, but enough to communicate.

-2. Talk about potty training.
+2. Start talking about using the potty

-For a few weeks, before we started potty training, I said, “Soon, mama will teach you to go potty on the toilet like mama and papa.
+For a few weeks, before we started potty training, I said, “Soon, Mama will teach you to go potty on the toilet like Mama and Papa.
 No more diapers!”

-3. Order underwear 1-2 weeks before.
+3. Order underwear 1-2 weeks before

-4. Choose a potty.
+4. Choose a potty

 How to Potty Train in One Day | Baby Chick

-6. Go commando.
+6. Go commando

 We started using underwear on day three.